IBM/autopilot/README.md

 * The **Monitoring Page** fetches the most recent health check results from Autopilot’s labelling of the worker nodes (using the Kubernetes API), allowing users to view the status of the worker nodes.
 * The **Testing Page** enables administrators to run health checks on worker nodes by sending REST API requests to IBM Autopilot.
 These requests trigger tests that assess the health of GPUs and other components in the cluster.
 The results of the executed tests are returned to this page and appear in an embedded terminal window.

 Within the cluster, IBM Autopilot runs as a DaemonSet across worker nodes, executing health checks and diagnostics on GPU, network, and storage components.
+For context, a Kubernetes DaemonSet ensures that all Nodes matching a certain criteria run a copy of a Pod.

 NOTE: Our application is a dashboard for Autopilot, so the diagram only includes the components of Autopilot which directly interact with the dashboard.
 Most of Autopilot’s inner workings are not shown for simplicity.